(1) An article found at PBS (Public Broadcast System) website discussing the

 agenda, the New York Genealogical and Historical Society approached Mrs. Kennedy

 hoping to discuss the opportunity her African ancestry, through the Van Salees, could

-Mrs. Kennedy insisted on referring to the van Salees as 'Jewish,' and the New York
+relations.
+Mrs. Kennedy insisted on referring to the van Salees as 'Jewish,' and the

 He is a Van Salee descendent and she is a Pendarvis descendent.
 A few years later,

-official records as nothing more than malicious humor.
+the official records as nothing more than malicious rumor.

-article concerns the oldest remaining houses in the New York City borough of Brooklyn.
-One
+The article concerns the oldest remaining houses in the New York City borough of